Lowell National Historical Park Tours

 Visitors should plan to arrive 15 minutes prior to the 4:00 p.m. tour start time.
 Gates will close promptly at 4:01 p.m.

-Public restrooms at the Bellegarde Boathouse will be available before the boat departs.
-There are no restroom facilities while on the riverboat or after the boat returns to the dock at the conclusion of the tour.
+Public restrooms at the Bellegarde Boathouse will be available before the boat departs and upon return if requested.
+There are no restroom facilities available on the riverboat.

 Food is not allowed on tour boats.
 Water is allowed and encouraged.